 While some schools use “The Word of the Day” to boost vocabulary, the words tend to be arbitrarily selected and unrelated to one another.
 As a result, their meanings do not stick.
 I recommend trying the “Root of the Week” approach.

-In balanced literacy programs and across the curriculum, textbooks can play a key role in instruction.
+Textbooks can play a key role in instruction.
 Unfortunately, students often do not read textbooks well, and their learning suffers as a result.
 This section is provides suggestions for how to make more effective use of textbooks as a resource.